 - 4.1 Police officers, in discharging their duties, should exhaust all non-violent means before resorting to the use of force.
 Non-violent means may be considered exhausted only where such means become ineffective in legitimately discharging such duties. - 4.2 A police officer should resort to the use of force, including the use of firearms, only to achieve a legitimate objective associated with discharging their duties, and in a manner that is prescribed by law. - 4.3 In the event that a police officer is required to use force, such force must strictly adhere to principles of necessity, reasonableness and proportionality. - 4.4 Any order by a senior police officer authorising the use of force should set out clear parameters for the use of force in compliance with the law.
-Such senior police officer should take full responsibility for any unnecessary, unreasonable or disproportionate use of force taken in terms of such orders. - 4.5 Where the use of force is lawfully required, all deployed police officers must make every effort within their capacity to avoid the loss of life and to minimise damage and injury to any person, including a person being arrested or an arrested person or detainee who is being transferred.
-Such efforts include providing medical aid to any injured or affected persons as a consequence of the use of force by the police.
+Such senior police officer should take full responsibility for any unnecessary, unreasonable or disproportionate use of force taken in terms of such orders. - 4.5 Where the use of force is lawfully required, all deployed police officers must make every effort within their capacity to avoid the loss of life and to minimise damage and injury to any person, including an arrested person or detainee.
+Medical aid must be expeditiously provided to any injured or affected persons as a consequence of the use of force by the police.